 Allow your friend to reflect upon what has happened and the feelings experienced, but do not press for details.
 Let her/him set the pace.
 Listening is one of the best things you can do at this time.
 In short, be a trusted friend.

 If your friend has not received medical attention, encourage her/him to do so.
-For additional help and support, call the Coordinator of Sexual Assault Prevention and Response Program or the Dean of Students at 513-529-1877, the Miami University Police Department at 513-529-2222 or call the Butler County Rape Crisis Program at 513-381-5610 or 1-877-889-5610.
+For additional help and support, call the Coordinator of Sexual Assault Prevention and Response Program or the Dean of Students at 513-529-1877, the Miami University Police Department at 513-529-2222 or call the Women Helping Women at 513-381-5610 or 1-877-889-5610.
 Students may also seek assistance from Miami's Student Counseling Service by calling 513-529-4634.
 An advocate can accompany you and your friend to the hospital and expedite medical attention.

 You can be a valuable resource to your friend by seeking out and providing information that will assist in understanding available options.
 For example, you can let your friend know that reporting the rape and collecting evidence does not automatically lock her/him into pursuing prosecution of the offender.
 What it does do is assist the police in identifying the method and possible identity of the assailant.